What to Do If You Don’t Qualify for Provincial Home and Community Care Services

 Once your application for a long-term care community is complete it is difficult to know how long you will have to wait to receive your space.
 You’ll likely be surprised at the long wait.

-For example as of October, 2015 wait times in Burlington, Ontario were as high as 1048 days for some communities (almost 3 years!
+For example, as of October 2015 wait times in Burlington, Ontario were as high as 1048 days for some communities.

-What to Do if Your Application for Help is Denied
+What to Do If Your Application is Denied

 If you haven’t received the help you need from your local CCAC or your application to stay in a long-term care community is denied and you feel you have met all the conditions required of you then you have a few options: